yohasebe/rsyntaxtree/docs/documentation.md

 ```

 Matrices nest to any depth, which is what a feature path such as SYNSEM | LOCAL | CATEGORY | HEAD needs.
 Bare brackets would be read as tree structure and bare parentheses appear in labels too often to be claimed, hence `#(` and `#)`.

+#### Hyphens

+A hyphen opens and closes an underline, so a literal one is written `\-`.
+Feature names in HPSG and its relatives are full of hyphens — HEAD-DTR, RELIED-ON — and escaping each one is a poor trade for a rule that work never uses. `Hyphen` (`hyphen`, CLI `--hyphen`) swaps the two readings: with `literal`, a bare hyphen is a hyphen and `\-underlined\-` underlines instead.

 #### Newline